gvmossato/export-chat-gpt/README.md

 All the features from the original project at the fork date, plus:

 * ChatGPT styles from their source CSS file hosted here and served through [Raw GitHack](https://raw.githack.com/);
-* Customized conversation header;
+* Customized conversation header to show not only the model but also the chat title;
-* Minor code styles and formatting edits.
+* Minor code styles changes and formatting edits.

 # :star: Use